 The naming of our company and our products has evolved over the years, but the quality remains the same.
 We started out in the 1960s as the Institute for Scientific Information, or ISI.
 In the 1990s, we became part of Thomson (referred to as Thomson, Thomson Scientific, or Thomson ISI), and then Thomson Reuters.
 Similarly, there have been variety of names and attributions have been used to refer to JCR and JIF across the world of scholarly publications.
 You may see JCR referred to as being part of the Web of Science from when it was hosted on the Web of Science platform, to part of InCites, the platform on which it is currently hosted.
 You will see JIF referred to as simply Impact Factor or IF; we altered the name of this indicator in 2014, in order to emphasize the fact that JIF is a journal-based metric.

-Now that we are Clarivate Analytics, we request that references be phrased as “Journal Citation Reports” and “Journal Impact Factor,” and the first time they are mentioned, to also be acknowledged as being from Clarivate Analytics.
+Now that we are Clarivate Analytics, we require that references be phrased as “Journal Citation Reports” and “Journal Impact Factor,” and the first time they are mentioned, to also be acknowledged as being from Clarivate Analytics.
 For example, “2015 Journal Citation Reports (Clarivate Analytics, 2016).”

 The JCR data policy under Clarivate Analytics remains the same.
 Whenever JCR data is sampled or referenced, proper acknowledgement of the source is required, as outlined above.
 Wholesale sharing of JCR data outside a subscriber’s institution is strictly prohibited.
 Use of the JCR data for marketing, public relations, news stories, or publication as part of bibliographic or bibliometric research will require permission from Clarivate Analytics.
 We will ask to see the specific data and format in which the piece is to be published and will provide any additional information regarding citation of the source.